I used to believe I had to shout.

 But with the quiet noticing of a man who has stayed for twenty years.

-But a placed man sees.
+but a placed man sees.

 It’s quieter.